nrb/resume/resume.rst

    * Implemented PubSubHubBub 'hub' and 'client' servers in Pyramid and Plone for syndicating content between various intranets.
    * Wrote and designed a Pyramid- and SQLAlchemy-based OpenID server
    * Implemented and maintained Pyramid package templates to make starting projects more efficient.
-   * Provided technical estimates and guidance to project managers and customers for project implementations.

 :2011-2012: Freelancer, specializing in Python and Django.
 Clients included: Eldarion_, `Red Post`_, `Carbon Black`_